What Is My Home Worth? How to Use Free Automated Valuation Models

 During the early stages of the COVID-19 pandemic, on-site appraisals were considered a safety hazard.
 In order for home sales and transactions to continue with confidence, alternative appraisal methods appeared that minimized the need to be on-site for the appraisal.

-The hybrid appraisal is a combination of the desktop and full appraisal approach (hence the term “hybrid”).
-In this approach, the hired appraiser does not conduct a property inspection but hires a third party to conduct the inspection and provide detailed notes.
+- Hybrid appraisal is a combination of the desktop and full appraisal approaches (hence the term “hybrid”).
+In this approach, the hired appraiser does not conduct a property inspection but hires a third party to do so and provide detailed notes.
 The appraiser then uses these notes, along with the other market and sales comparison data, to determine the home’s valuation.

 The benefit of this approach is the speed of the appraisal report.
 Inspectors require far less training, so getting the inspection report is much faster than if the appraiser did it personally.
 Again, the sacrifice, in this case, is how well the appraiser can account for the property’s condition and unique characteristics without seeing them in person.